cityofaustin/odd/_jobs/positions/QA-engineer.md

 ## Minimum qualifications

 - Two years of relevant work experience.
-- Graduation from an accredited four-year college or university with major course work in a related field.
-An additional four years of experience can substitute this education requirement.
+- Graduation from an accredited four-year college or university with major course work in a related field, or equivalent work experience.

 Note: We are not able to sponsor H1-B visas.